 The only thing you need is a pan to bake it in.
 I typically recommend a cast iron skillet.
 The only problem is that with a cast iron skillet, you'll most likely have to finish off the pizza on the stovetop to get proper crispness in the bottom crust.
 For a single-use tool that'll do the job better at the cost of less versatility, go with a dedicated pizza pan.

-Best for Square (Sicilian) or Grandma Pies: Rimmed Baking Sheet
+Rimmed Baking Sheet for Square (Sicilian) or Grandma Pies

 Making pizza for a crowd?
 Nothing beats a big ol' square pie (often referred to as a Sicilian) to feed a party with minimal effort and maximum deliciousness.
 Best part is, you don't even need a pizza stone or steel.
 All you need is an inexpensive rimmed aluminum baking sheet (which, of course, is also the best tool for roasting chickens, vegetables, and, well, pretty much anything else).